Shakeskeyboarde/wurk/README_CUSTOM_COMMANDS.md

 ## Command Line Parsing

 The `init` hook context contains a `commander` property, which is just a [Commander](https://www.npmjs.com/package/commander) command.
-This command can be configured in any way you would like, But, the configured command must be returned so that Typescript can infer the `args` and `opts` context types for the later hooks.
+This command can be configured in any way you would like, The configured command must be returned so that Typescript can infer the `args` and `opts` context types for the later hooks.

 ```ts
 export default createCommand({